How to Show Off Your Garden Flowers Using Vintage Thrift Store Finds

 There she is!
 My favorite vintage tub in the garden.
 The size is perfect for an herb garden.

-CLICK HERE for my post on a technique I use to fill deep containers with limited soil in a large container.
+There’s a technique I use to fill deep containers with limited soil in a large container in my flower container planting tips.

 This is such a great piece.
 After doing some research, I know I got a great deal on this vintage enamel hand wash set.